TamSuj/task-manager/README.md

 ```bash
 ./task-manager
 ```
-After that, you'll be prompted with menu of options you can choose from
+After that, you'll be prompted with menu of options.
+You can choose one of the choices (1-4) from the menu to adjust the to-do-list or exit the program.
 ```bash
 Options:
 1. Add task